Get Started with Alert Logic Scans

 The Alert Logic console contains several pages where you can access data pulled from scan results:

-You can filter your assets by regions, networks, subnets, hosts, tags and other assets to see what is being scanned from the Topology page.
-You can also manage your credentials to set up credentialed scanning for assets on this page.
-See Topology for more information.
+On the Topology page, you can filter your assets by regions, networks, subnets, hosts, tags and other assets to see which assets are being scanned.
+In the deployment configuration and on the Topology page, you can manage scan settings such as your credentials to set up credentialed scanning for assets and adjust scan performance settings.
+For more information, see Topology and Adjust Scan Settings.